tslamic/Dumpey/README.md

 Dumpey is a simple Python script that helps you

- - get any installed APK
+ - pull any installed APK
  - stop and clear data of any package
- - do a converted memory dump
+ - do a memory dump
  - create a series of snapshots
- - run the monkey stress test AND extract memory dumps before and after it
+ - run the monkey stress test and extract memory dumps before and/or after it
  - install and uninstall multiple packages
  - list installed packages

 on all attached devices, or just the ones you specify.

-Most commands can be executed with a **package name** or a **regex string**.
-If a command is executed with a regex and multiple packages match, Dumpey will tell you about them, but won't do anything.
+Most commands can be executed with a specific **package name** or a **regex**.
-To allow Dumpey to act on all matching packages, a `-f` or `--force` flag is required.

-To cherry pick devices, specify the serials with a `-s` or `--serials` flag:
+If a command is executed with a regex and multiple packages are found, Dumpey will warn you, but won't do anything unless you explicitly specify the `-f` or `--force` flag.
+To cherry pick devices, specify serials with a `-s` or `--serials` flag:

+Get it with

 ```
-<dumpey-command> -s 32041cce74b52267
+pip install dumpey
 ```

 ### Examples